rjarratt/Route20/Main/Route20/readme.txt

 A [bridge] section is used to define an interface compatible with Johnny's bridge.
-You can have as many [bridge] sections as you have direct links to other people's bridge or router.
+You can have as many [bridge] sections as you have direct links to other people's bridge or router (each requires a separate port).
 Use a DNS name rather than an IP address, the IP address is checked and updated according the [dns] section.
 Note also that the router will not accept packets from bridges not configured in the [bridge] section.

 The [dns] section is used to specify the IP address of your DNS server.
 This must be a numeric IP address.
 The poll period determines the period (in